Note: Any degree requirement stated below is applicable for 2018-2019 catalog year. Refer to catalog.gmu.edu for

 Students become eligible for CEIE 998 upon passing the qualifying exam (preceding section).
 Upon admission to candidacy, which requires satisfactory preparation and defense of a dissertation proposal, students may register for CEIE 999.

 A dissertation committee (separate from the examination committee) is formed upon successful completion of the qualifying exams.
-The student, in consultation with their advisor, shall select at least three full-time CEIE Department faculty members, and at least one committee member outside the CEIE department.
+The dissertation committee is composed of at least four members, including the student’s advisor.
+The student, in consultation with their advisor, shall select at least one other full-time CEIE Department faculty member to serve on the committee, and at least one committee member from outside of the CEIE department.
 At least three members of the committee are to be members of the Mason graduate faculty.
 All committee members must hold earned doctorates and possess applicable knowledge and experience in the student’s chosen topic.
 The CEIE Department Chair must approve the composition of the dissertation committee.
 Additional committee members from outside Mason (e.g., from industry, other institutions, etc.,) may be appointed if approved by the majority of the CEIE faculty.
-The committee must be formed and approved before admission to candidacy (described in the next section) and before registering for CEIE 999 Dissertation Preparation.
+The committee must be formed and approved before admission to candidacy (described in the next section) and before registering for CEIE 999 Doctoral Dissertation.
 Substitutions to the dissertation committee are allowed with the approval of the CEIE Department chair.

 Dissertation Proposal Preparation and Advancement to Candidacy

 After successfully passing the qualifying exams and forming of a dissertation committee, the student may register for CEIE 998 research credits and begin preparation of the dissertation research proposal.
 The student will consult with his or her advisor on the selection of an original scholarly topic and preparation of a formal research proposal.
 Students are also encouraged to register for the required CEIE 990 Civil and Infrastructure Dissertation Topic Presentation course during this time.
 Students must schedule a formal proposal defense (also known as the research competency exam) with all members of their chosen committee present.
 This cannot be done before successful completion of the qualifying exams.
 Committee members should receive printed copies for the final proposal not less than two weeks prior to the scheduled defense date.